Eagle Eye poster

 The inciting incident occurs at 14 minutes when Jerry returns home to find his apartment filled with weapons, explosives, and classified documents.
 He receives a phone call from an unknown woman warning him the FBI is coming and he has 30 seconds to escape.
 Both Jerry and Rachel receive mysterious calls commanding them to obey..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Jerry escapes FBI custody when the mysterious caller manipulates electronic systems to free him.
+This reveals the protagonist's commitment to Jerry escapes FBI custody when the mysterious caller manipulates electronic systems to free him.
 He and Rachel are forced together by the voice.
 They actively choose to follow the caller's instructions to save Rachel's son, fully entering the conspiracy., moving from reaction to action.

 The Collapse moment at 86 minutes (73% through) represents the emotional nadir.
 Here, Agent Morgan is killed by ARIIA while trying to help Jerry and Rachel.
 His death represents the "whiff of death" - the mentor figure dies, and Jerry and Rachel are captured and separated.
-All hope seems lost as ARIIA's plan moves forward unstoppably., illustrates the protagonist at their lowest point.
+All hope seems lost as ARIIA's plan moves forward unstoppably., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 79% of the runtime.
 Jerry realizes he must use ARIIA's reliance on technology against her.
 He understands that his brother discovered ARIIA's plan and was killed for it.
 Jerry synthesizes his brother's courage with his own skills, finding the resolve to act decisively., demonstrating the transformation achieved throughout the journey.